Sjors/nado-book/basics/segwit.md

 In short, SegWit solved the transaction malleability issue, where transaction IDs could be altered without invalidating the transactions themselves.
 In turn, solving the transaction malleability issue enabled second-layer protocols like the Lightning Network.

-### Block Size Limit

-Before SegWit, blocks had a one-megabyte limit, and that limit included the transaction data, plus all the signatures, plus a little bit of block header data.
-Today, because SegWit transactions put their signature data in a separate place that old nodes won't see, blocks can be larger.
-Theoretically, they can be up to four megabytes, but in practice with typical transactions, it's closer to two and a half.

-Because the signature (witness) data goes into a place that old nodes don't care about, we can now bypass the one-megabyte block size limit without a hard fork because old nodes will see a block with exactly one megabyte in it.
-But new nodes will see more megabytes.

-This increase isn't unlimited either.
-SegWit nodes use a new way of calculating how data is counted, which gives a 75 percent discount to this segregated signature data.
-The percentage is somewhat arbitrary — enough to make SegWit transactions cheaper than their pre-SegWit counterparts, but not so much to incentivize abuse.

-Another way to express this discount is by introducing the concept of transaction "weight" rather than size.
-Witness data, which is the signature and any other data provided by the spender to satisfy the script, is given a lower weight than all the other transaction data.

 ### SegWit as a Soft Fork

-So SegWit offered a modest block size limit increase by discounting the “weight” of witness data.
-But how could SegWit be deployed as a soft fork (backward-compatible upgrade)?
+That's all well and good, but how could SegWit be deployed as a soft fork (backward-compatible upgrade)?

 Well, old nodes still recognize the SegWit chain, as long as it has majority hash power.
-We already touched on the fact that every transaction has a little piece of witness that isn't communicated to old nodes, and that SegWit transactions look like anyone can spend to them.
-Every block has a part where the witness of every transaction is collected.
-This part of the block isn't communicated to old nodes.

-The new data is appended to the end of the block, kind of like a subblock, and it isn't sent to legacy nodes.
+Meanwhile, new data is appended to the end of a block, kind of like a subblock, and it isn't sent to legacy nodes.
 A hash of this data is added to the coinbase transaction^[The company Coinbase was named after this first transaction in a block, which creates coins out of nowhere and pays the miner their reward.] in an `OP_RETURN` statement.
 Old nodes simply ignore this hash.
 This ensures that the main block hash is still considered valid by old nodes.
 At same time, SegWit nodes can verify that the witness data is correct by comparing its hash to that found in the special place inside the coinbase transaction.

 This coinbase transaction can spend the money however it wants, but it has to contain at least one output with an `OP_RETURN` in it, and that `OP_RETURN` must refer to the witness blocks.
 An `OP_RETURN` typically signifies that transaction verification is done, but it can be followed by text, which is then ignored.
 So old nodes just see an `OP_RETURN` statement and they don't care.
 The exception is with new nodes, which will check it.
 This allows nodes to communicate blocks and transactions to both new and old nodes, and they all agree on what's there.

+### Block Size Limit

+Before SegWit, blocks had a one-megabyte limit, and that limit included the transaction data, plus all the signatures, plus a little bit of block header data.
+Today, because SegWit transactions put their signature data in a separate place that old nodes won't see, blocks can be larger.
+Theoretically, they can be up to four megabytes, but in practice with typical transactions, it's closer to two and a half.

+This is possible because the signature (witness) data goes into a place that old nodes don't care about.
+In turn, we can now bypass the one-megabyte block size limit without a hard fork because old nodes will see a block with exactly one megabyte in it.
+But new nodes will see more megabytes.

+This increase isn't unlimited either.
+SegWit nodes use a new way of calculating how data is counted, which gives a 75 percent discount to this segregated signature data.
+The percentage is somewhat arbitrary — enough to make SegWit transactions cheaper than their pre-SegWit counterparts, but not so much to incentivize abuse.

+Another way to express this discount is by introducing the concept of transaction "weight" rather than size.
+Witness data, which is the signature and any other data provided by the spender to satisfy the script, is given a lower weight than all the other transaction data.

 ### Future SegWit versions, e.g. Taproot